MwithHeart/writetech-accelerator-portfolio-mariam/docs/api-documentation/README.md

 # Chimoney API documentation project
 This project documents key parts of the Chimoney REST API including:
-    - A Getting started section.
+    - A Getting started section
-    - Endpoints written in markowm
+    - Endpoints written in markdown
-    - Endpoint rendered using Redocly.
+    - Endpoint rendered using the docusaurus open-api plugin

 ## What is Chimoney?
 Chimoney is a platform that allows for efficient payments across borders, multi-currency wallets and global payouts.